kiriDevs/backu.py/README.md

 An easy-to-use python backup-script.

 ## Where you can use it
-Windows operating systems having both powershell and cmd.exe Tested on:
+Windows operating systems having both powershell and cmd.exe.
+Tested on:
 - Windows 10 Home